Knee Pain on the Inside of Your Joint? Causes & Solutions

 - Grade III: A complete tear of the MCL requiring surgery to reconstruct the ligament.

 Medial Knee Osteoarthritis (OA)

-In medial knee OA the arthritis is confined to the inside of your knee only.
+In medial knee OA, the arthritis is confined to the inside of your knee only.
 This means that the lateral and patellofemoral compartments on the outside of your knee and the kneecap may still be quite healthy.
 There are many treatment options at your disposal.
-Pharmacological, exercise, diet, knee braces, injections, and surgery are all viable options.
+Painkilling drugs, exercise, diet, knee braces, injections, and surgery are all viable options.
 If you are suffering from medial OA, surgery is considered a last resort – most doctors recommended exhausting your conservative treatment options first.9

 - If knee arthritis is the underlying cause of your knee pain check out: